FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 ## Adding Variable Outputs to the contract call

-When your contract invokes any of theses functions, or if it calls a function that leads to another contract invoking theses functions, you need to add the appropriate number of Output Variables.
+When your contract invokes any of these functions, or if it calls a function that leads to another contract invoking these functions, you need to add the appropriate number of Output Variables.

 This can be done as shown in the following example: